-Located on the banks of the Charente River between Saintes and Saint-Jean-d’Angély, the village of Saint-Savinien boasts numerous attractions that will delight the whole family.
-A stroll in the Petite Cité de Caractère®, a tour of artists’ workshops or a trip on a miniature boat – all offer the chance to get away from it all in a way you’ll love!
+Located on the banks of the Charente River between Saintes and Saint-Jean-d’Angély, the village of Saint-Savinien-sur-Charente boasts numerous attractions that will delight the whole family.
+A stroll in the Petite Cité de Caractère ®, a tour of artists’ workshops or a trip on a miniature boat – all offer the chance to get away from it all in a way you’ll love!

 A pretty village in Saintonge Romane

 A member of the ‘Village de pierres et d’eau’ network, Saint-Savinien-sur-Charente is one of the outstanding heritage sites in the Saintonge Romane area.
-Famous for its riverside houses built along the River Charente, the village is a perfect place for peaceful strolls, from its flower-bedecked riverbanks to the houses built into the cliffs on the rue du Chail.
+Saint-Savinien-sur-Charente is famous for its riverside houses built along the River Charente.
+The village represents a perfect place for peaceful strolls, from its flower-bedecked riverbanks to the houses built into the cliffs on the rue du Chail.

 A walk along the quays

-Back in the 18th century, Saint-Savinien-sur-Charente was a very famous trading port from which merchandise like wine, brandy, wood and cut stone were transported.
+Back in the 18th century, Saint-Savinien-sur-Charente was a very famous trading port.
+Merchandise like wine, brandy, wood and cut stone were transported.
 Today, the port of Saint-Savinien is a favourite stop for pleasure boaters.

-Walk along the Quai Claude Quessot and you’ll see boats moored alongside floating landing stages and pretty orange-roofed houses built from limestone.
+Walk along the Quai Claude Quessot.
+You’ll see boats moored alongside floating landing stages and pretty orange-roofed houses built from limestone.
 Several picnic areas on the banks offer lovely views of the River Charente.

 Wander around the cliff-top old town

 It’s well worth climbing the winding streets of the old town behind the quays!
-They’ll eventually lead you to the 13th century church with its impressive bell tower, the covered market and the market square, as well as the old Augustinian convent.
+They’ll eventually lead you to the 13th century church with its impressive bell tower.
+Likewise, you’ll saw the covered market and the market square, as well as the old Augustinian convent.
 Elsewhere in the village, don’t miss the château de la Cave, a 16th century fortified manor house.

 In the upper village there are a number of houses that are partly carved into the rock.
 This was how quarry workers in the Gallo-Roman period used to live.
 The cliffs in the “Chail” district (along rue du Chail) have long played host to stone quarries that have been intricately bound up with the bustling river port below.